mohana-kamineni/claimguard-project/README.md

 # ClaimGuard

-ClaimGuard is a microservice-based expense reimbursement application.
+This is a microservice-based expense reimbursement application.
 It allows employees to submit expense claims through a web interface or REST API.
 Each claim is evaluated by a separate, dedicated Policy service before being stored in a persistent PostgreSQL database.

 ## Architecture